Popmotion/popmotion/packages/popmotion-pose/docs/learn/how-to/route-transitions-react-router.md

 title: Route transitions with React Router
 description: How to make route transition animations with React Pose and React Router
 category: how-to
-draft: true
 ---

 # Route transitions with React Router

+> **Note:** This tutorial is for **React** Router.
+Users of **Reach** Router will want to use the [Reach Router tutorial](/pose/learn/route-transitions-reach-router).

 Route transitions in React are notoriously fiddly.
-With [Pose](/pose) and [React Router](https://reacttraining.com/react-router/), they're pretty simple.
+With [Pose](/pose) and [React Router](https://reacttraining.com/react-router/), they can be pretty simple.

+We're going first learn how to make a simple fade transition between two routes.

-Many React Router route transition examples demonstrate simple full-screen fades, so first we're going to learn how to do that.
-Pose also has the ability to coordinate animations throughout the component tree, so in this tutorial we're going to show how to animate each route differently, with content staggering in and out.
+Then, as Pose has the ability to coordinate animations throughout the component tree, we'll show how to animate each route differently, with content staggering in and out.

 Here's what we'll be making:

 <CodeSandbox height="600" id="wq324qk687" />

-**Note:** This tutorial is for **React** Router.
-Users of **Reach** Router will want to use the [Reach Router tutorial](/learn/route-transitions-reach-router).

 <TOC />